-Open Enrollment Transportation Assistance
+Types of Transportation Assistance

-- The resident district may provide transportation for the pupil(s) to a stop on the bus line of the receiving district.
+- Provide transportation for the pupil(s) to a stop on the bus route of the receiving district.

 - Allow the receiving district to enter the resident district to pick up the open enrolled pupil(s) only if there is road construction or road relocation that makes this necessary.
 Failure of the receiving district to decide to do this will not discharge the resident district's obligation for transportation assistance.

 - Provide a parent or guardian reimbursement.
 If this option is selected by the resident district, the amount to be paid to the parent is determined as follows:

 - The transportation reimbursement amount shall be the state calculated average as determined in 285.1(3) or the local cost per pupil for the previous year as specified on the resident districts Annual Transportation Report, whichever is lower.
 The 2022-23 amount will be released in January 2023.

 - This amount is limited to reimbursement for three elementary (K-8) students and one secondary (grades 9-12) students in a family.

 - The amount of transportation assistance can be prorated according to the date of application submission.

 - Transportation assistance costs incurred by the resident district are deducted from the cost per pupil amount required to be sent to the receiving district for an open enrollment regular education pupil.
 This may be prorated after the start of the year.
 Transportation assistance costs on students with individualized educational plans (IEPs) cannot be deducted from special education tuition.

 Additional Open Enrollment Guidance